clizarraga-UAD7/geo-datascience2/docs/cloud-native-data.md

 Read more about the [GeoJSON format](https://datatracker.ietf.org/doc/html/rfc7946).

+### PMTiles

+Single-File Archive Format: PMTiles is designed as a single-file archive format.
+This means that all the necessary data for rendering maps, including tiles and associated metadata, are stored within a single file.
+This simplifies storage and distribution.

+Tiled Data: PMTiles is specifically designed for pyramids of tiled data.
+It organizes geospatial data into a hierarchical structure of tiles, allowing for efficient rendering at different zoom levels.

+PMTiles from [Protomaps](https://docs.protomaps.com/) is a format designed for efficiently storing and retrieving geospatial data, with a focus on cloud-native applications and support for vector data.
+Its advantages include efficiency and cloud compatibility.

 ### COG

 The [TIFF file format (Tagged Image File Format)](https://en.wikipedia.org/wiki/TIFF) is a very old format, dating back to 1992, which is great for high-resolution, verbatim [raster images](https://en.wikipedia.org/wiki/Raster_graphics).
 It’s still used a bit in high-end photography, but has really grown a second life in cartography: a variation called [GeoTIFF](https://en.wikipedia.org/wiki/GeoTIFF) is used to share satellite images and other satellite data.